MSCI could catch global investors off guard if it adds China

 While the Connect scheme has helped open-up China's tightly controlled capital market, many asset managers oppose adding Chinese shares due to difficulties moving money in and out of the country.

-Given the reservations harbored by many funds, some asset managers expect MSCI to decide against including yuan-denominated Shanghai and Shenzhen stocks for now.
+Given the reservations harboured by many funds, some asset managers expect MSCI to decide against including yuan-denominated Shanghai and Shenzhen stocks for now.

 This would be a relief for many global managers who have long-been underweight China equities, some of which can be bought offshore, and have failed to invest in China expertise.